davegoblue/TestCodingShortcuts/Exercise003.md

 ##### **_01-MAR-2016_**
 Updated the code so the matrices all have an EV in column 53.
 Optimized code so that even with this step it runs 5% faster than before.
 Code is much less of a memory hog, with the largest output matrix (which should cover ~50% of final rows) and related files needing ~75 MB.
 Next step will be to aggregate the individual matrices and then learn how to lookup against them.
 Saved latest version as Exercise003_v004.R (new working version).

+##### **_02-MAR-2016_**
+Updated the code so there is a final combined matrix where each row includes EV (column 53) and hand type (column 54).
+Optimized code to be further function-driven for a cleaner work space.
+Next step will be to learn how to lookup against an aggregated matrix.
+Saved latest version as Exercise003_v004.R (overwrote old version).